laittg/intern3-chat/docs/SUPERMEMORY.md

   - Make sure the provider is enabled and the key is set; re-save if you rotated it.
 - No results from search:
   - Verify you saved memories under the same user and using the same category/tags you’re filtering by.
 - Expecting folder-scoped results:
-   - Folder/project scoping is not automatic.
-Ensure you’re writing memories with `tag:project:{projectId}` (and/or `tag:thread:{threadId}`) and passing the same tags on `search_memories`, or update the adapter to inject these by default.
+  - Folder/project scoping is automatic.
+If you’re not seeing expected memories, confirm the chat is in the intended folder and that the memories were added after the thread was in that folder (older memories keep their original project tag).